evansmurithi/cloak/README.md

 # cloak

-A Command Line OTP Authenticator application.
+A Command Line OTP Authenticator application written in Rust that generates time-based and counter-based OTP codes.

+## Motivation

-This application will be implemented in rust as a means of learning the Rust programming language.
+- As a means of learning the Rust programming language.

-This application is aimed at supporting:

-- One Time Passwords (TOTP and HOTP)
-- Securely storing recovery codes
+- I was tired of entering the OTP code from my phone to my laptop when authenticating myself.

+## Examples

+## Installation

+## Usage

+## Building

+## Running tests